pcyra2/pyBrellaSampling/docs/Umbrella/usage.md

 ???+ warning "Warning"

     At this point, you should __ALWAYS__ check the generated structures.
-You can do this quickly by using the [visualisation script](../CodeReference/#pyBrellaSampling.pyBrella.VisLoad) which is called using :
+You can do this quickly by using the [visualization script](CodeReference.md/#pyBrellaSampling.pyBrella.VisLoad) which is called using :

     ``` sh
     pyBrella -stg vis -dr False -af pull_1